utexas-public-history/tower/_posts/2016-05-01-13-hurley-aftermath.md

 [^3]: Morris Hohmann.
 Interview by Sara Rider.
 Austin History Center Oral History Transcript May 31, 1983: n. pag.
 Print.

-[^4]: “CAMPUS LIFE: University of Texas; Infamous Weapons Are Put Up for Sale.”
-New York Times.
-N.p., July 30, 1989.
+[^4]: “CAMPUS LIFE: University of Texas; Infamous Weapons Are Put Up for Sale.” _New York Times_. n. pag., July 30, 1989.

 [^5]: Dell Cameron.
-“How a Survivor of the 1966 UT Tower Massacre Sees Saturday’s ‘mock Shooting’” The Daily Dot.
-N.p., December 11, 2015.
+“How a Survivor of the 1966 UT Tower Massacre Sees Saturday’s ‘mock Shooting’” The Daily Dot. n. pag., December 11, 2015.